amindeed/Gmail-AutoResponder/README.md

 # Gmail AutoResponder

-**Gmail AutoResponder** is a customizable webapp to selectively send automated email responses in a specified timeframe of each day.
-All application components are contained in the Google Account running it : _**[Apps Script](https://developers.google.com/apps-script/reference/)** serves as the core framework, messages are read and sent from **Gmail**, and **Drive Sheets** are used to read content filters and save logs._
+**Gmail AutoResponder** is a customizable webapp to send automated email responses.
+All application components are contained in the Google Account running it :
+- **[Apps Script](https://developers.google.com/apps-script/reference/)** serves as the core framework,
+- Messages are read and sent from **Gmail**,
+- and **Drive Sheets** are used to read content filters and save logs.

 ***This project is still under active, albeit slow, development.***